 It is ok and even expected for you to focus on fees and to ask questions.
 We don’t mind answering questions!
 We try our best to provide as much detail in our billing, but if you have questions, please let us know.
 If you see a mistake or do not understand a charge, give us a call, and of course, we do not charge you for speaking about your bill.

 We want to help you the best way we can and in the most efficient manner possible.
 Following these tips helps everyone: you get our best work and we can help you without having to do unnecessary work.

-Tripcony, May & Associates provides services in divorce, contract, prenuptial agreements, child custody, visitation, grandparent rights, and other family law matters throughout the State of Arkansas.
-They currently have two locations in Little Rock and Hot Springs, Arkansas.
-Please contact one of their offices for a free consultation at (501) 296-9999, between the hours of 8:00 a.m. and 5:00 p.m., Monday through Friday.
+Tripcony May provides services in divorce, contract, prenuptial agreements, child custody, visitation, grandparent rights, and other family law matters throughout the State of Arkansas.
+Please contact their office for a free consultation at (501) 296-9999, between the hours of 8:00 a.m. and 5:00 p.m., Monday through Friday.
 You may also view www.tripconylawfirm.com for additional information.